muellermichel/Hybrid-Fortran/README.md

 ------------
 * PGI CUDA Fortran compatible compiler, available in [PGI Accelerator Fortran products](http://www.pgroup.com/support/download_pgi2013.php?view=current).
 * x86 Fortran compiler (you can use PGI here as well).
-* Python v2.6 or compatible.
+* Python v2.6.x, Python v2.7.x or compatible.
 * GNU Make 3.81 or compatible.
 * A POSIX compatible operating system.
 * (optional) `valgrind` if you would like to use the test system shipped with this framework (accessible through `make tests`).